-This guide is a comprehensive endings overview and is meant to serve as a study reference while learning and memorizing the cases.
+This guide is a comprehensive overview with all case endings and is meant to serve as a study reference while learning and memorizing the cases.
 For more in depth information on individual cases’ forms, see below!

 The Russian case system essentially serves as the building blocks of the Russian language.
 Each case has specific functions, or uses, that dictate when to use them.
 Once you identify the appropriate case, based on what you’re trying to express, you must change certain word endings accordingly.